 Chafe, Unfinished Journey, Chapter 4: "The Other Half of the Walnut: Social Reform and Activism in the Postwar Years."
-In addition to the assignment for Project 1, complete the "Childhood" section of Coming of Age in Mississippi.
-Moody's book helps explain how racism drove many African Americans from the rural South; the first project shows the problems many confronted in moving to cities-whether in the South or elsewhere.
-(12) October 17-Systemic Racism: 20th Century Foundations Mini-Lecture: Deep Foundations: A History (part 2) More Presentations of (optional) Paper Project A (Redlining): 5 minutes per team.
-(See p.
-12 of syllabus for details.)
-(13) October 19 -- Seeking Consensus: Thurgood Marshall and the Assault on Segregated Education, 1941-1974 Readings: Chafe, Unfinished, Chapter 6: "The Civil Rights Movement" (beginning up to the section entitled, "The Montgomery Movement".
+In addition to the optional redlining assignment, complete the "Childhood" section of Coming of Age in Mississippi.
+Moody's book helps explain how racism drove many African Americans from the rural South; the redlining project shows the problems many confronted in moving to cities-whether in the South or elsewhere.
+(12) October 18 -- Seeking Consensus: Thurgood Marshall and the Assault on Segregated Education, 1941-1974 Readings: Chafe, Unfinished, Chapter 6: "The Civil Rights Movement" (beginning up to the section entitled, "The Montgomery Movement".
 (Note: Different editions of Chafe approach this material differently.
 For this class, you should read the sections that pertain to the NAACP's legal fight against Jim Crow segregation.
 The class on October 20th will focus on MLK and the Direct Action campaigns, beginning with the Montgomery bus boycott.
 Online: